pfarrar1/angular_1_boilerplate_project/README.md

 #### Making Changes

-This project uses `gulp` as the build minified versions of the JS, compile the SASS to production ready code.
+This project uses `gulp` as the build manager to build minified versions of the JS, compile the SASS to production ready code.
 Compiled assests will be added to the `../angular_1_boilerplate_projecct/app/dist/` directory.
 Running `gulp` will also trigger the `gulp watch` which will watch the application js files and SASS files for changes and automatically trigger rebuild/compile.

 Runnning `gulp` will run the following task